gi-no/blog_mean_stack/article2.md

     ],
 ```

-Then, edit test code to test that fromNow filter for current time returns 'a few seconds ago'.
+Then, edit the test code to test that fromNow filter for the current time returns 'a few seconds ago'.

 client/app/fromNow/fromNow.filter.spec.js